 How to use Poppy seeds in cooking?

-They are a great addition to muffins, sweet loaves, pancakes, crepes, oatmeal, but also in bread, bagels, and savory foods.
+They are a great addition to muffins, sweet loaves, pancakes, crepes, and oatmeal, but also in bread, bagels, and savory foods.
 You can soak them in water or just sprinkle them on top.

 How to store poppy seeds?

 Also, make sure the poppy seeds you are buying are fresh.
-Very often stores will sell seeds that have been sitting on the shelf way too long and have already lost their flavor.
+Very often, stores will sell seeds that have been sitting on the shelf way too long and have already lost their flavor.

-How to make these poppy seed pastries?
+How to make poppy seed pastries?

 - First, start by warming up the milk just enough to activate the yeast.
 Don’t make it too hot or it will kill the yeast.
-Ideal temperature is 105-150F(40-46C).
+The ideal temperature is 105-150F(40-46C).
 Next, mix the yeast with the milk and a tablespoon of sugar.
 Let it sit for a few minutes till the yeast is foamy.

 - To the activated yeast add the melted butter (make sure it’s not hot), eggs, vanilla, salt, and sugar.
 Next, mix with the whisk attachment till everything is nice and smooth.
 Then switch to the dough hook and add the flour, a little at a time, while mixing at low speed.
 This can take between 7-10min.
 The dough is ready when it doesn’t stick to the side of the bowl or your hands.